Savi's pipistrelle: Description

-Savi's pipistrelle is a small species of bat with a head and body length of between 1.75 and 2 in and a forearm (elbow to wrist) length between 1.25 and 1.5 in.
+Savi's pipistrelle is a small bat with a head and body length of between 1.75 and 2 in and a forearm length between 1.25 and 1.5 in from elbow to wrist.
 It weighs between 0.26 and 0.35 oz.
 It has broad, rounded ears each with a short tragus that is widest in the middle and narrows towards the rounded tip.
 The face, ears and wing membranes are black.
 The short fur on the upperside of the head and body is dark brown and that on the underside is pale, with the chin, throat and chest contrasting sharply with the animal's back.
 The tail is rounded and is rather longer than is the case in other closely related species.

-Distribution
+Distribution and habitat

 Savi's pipistrelle is native to the Mediterranean region of southern Europe, North West Africa, the Middle East, central Asia, Mongolia and northern Japan.
 It also occurs in the Canary Islands, Switzerland and Austria and has been recorded from Slovakia.
-It mainly occurs in mountainous regions where it is found at altitudes of up to 2500 m.
+It mainly occurs in mountainous regions where it is found at elevations of up to 2500 m.
 It favours bushy slopes with clumps of trees, scrubland, cliffs, gorges and ruins.
 In the summer it hides by day under the bark of trees, in rock clefts, in hollow trees, in holes in walls, in buildings under rafters and roof tiles.
 In winter it seeks more protected places to roost such as near the entrances of caves, in underground vaults and in deep rock crevices, where it normally hides alone.

-Biology
+Behaviour and ecology

 Savi's pipistrelle feeds on flying insects which it catches on the wing using echolocation to locate its prey.
-It has been found that it synchronises the emittance of the ultrasonic sounds used for this purpose with its wing beats, in order to maximise detection distances.
+It synchronises the emittance of the ultrasonic sounds used for this purpose with its wing beats, in order to maximise detection distances.
 It drinks by making repeated low flights over water, raising its wings and scooping up water with its tongue.
 It may forage over pastureland, in villages and round streetlights.
 Savi's pipistrelle breeds in the summer, and up to 70 female bats may roost together in "maternity" communities.